woocommerce/woocommerce-colors/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =

-* Added `!important` to ensure that always the styles will overwrite the css in any subject.
+* Removed `!important`, somethings need to be overwrite by themes.
+* Fixed the product tabs.